The first simultaneous sign change and non-vanishing of Hecke eigenvalues of newforms: Introduction

-\thmref{th1} can be thought of as a variant of Strum's result about distinguishing two newforms by their Fourier-coefficients.
-This result can be compared with the result of Kohnen~\cite{K}, Ram Murty~\cite{RM2} and Sengupta \cite{JS}.

 We use Rankin-Selberg method and an idea of Iwaniec, Kohnen and Sengupta \cite{IKS} to prove \thmref{th1}.
-Instead if we use sub-convexity bound of Kowalski, Michel and Vanderkam~\cite{KMV}, we get an improvement of the above result in level aspect.
-In particular, we have the following theorem.
+This theorem can be thought of as a variant of Strum's result about distinguishing two newforms by their Fourier-coefficients.
+This result can be compared with the results of Lau-Liu-Wu \cite{LLW}, Kohnen~\cite{K}, Kowalski-Michel-Vanderkam \cite{KMV}, Ram Murty~\cite{RM2} and Sengupta~\cite{JS}.